wbwztmdl/TokenDashboard/README.md

 2. **Highly Extensible**:
    - **Agent Framework Extension**: Pluggable design.
 Simply drop a new Python parser file under the `parsers/` directory, and the backend automatically detects and registers the new framework.
 You can easily instruct an AI to generate this parser by referencing the logic of existing scripts.
    - **Internationalization (i18n)**: Easily add new languages by dropping a `<LanguageName>.json` under `public/lang/`.
 The **"Language"** dropdown at the top-right will dynamically populate and load it.
+   - **Easily Modify Rates per Million Tokens**: Update token prices via the config file or web interface based on your needs, with added support for multipliers.
 3. **Safe & Precise**:
    - Anti-noise filtering mechanisms verify message roles (e.g. counting only `assistant` roles in Claude Code) and calculate increment deltas to prevent double-counting or false parsing of user inputs.